• Skip to primary navigation

 • Fatigue

-• Tingling of feet and hand for long periods
+• Tingling of feet and hands for long periods

 nuts for vitamin b12 Anaemia Vegan Food

-It is worth noting that our bodies use Vitamin B12 sparingly.
-The average person has about 5-6 years worth of reserves stored in their body.
-The downside of this is that you may not notice the symptoms of deficiency for a long time.
+It is worth noting that our bodies use vitamin B12 sparingly.
+The average person has a supply of about 5-6 years in the body.
+The downside is that you may not notice the deficiency symptoms for long.
 These form vegan anaemia symptoms.
-Like anything else, the soon you identify them, the quicker you can act to resolve.
+As with everything else, the same applies here: The sooner you notice them, the sooner you can fix them.

 Anaemia Vegan Food Sources of Iron